mitchellston/WanderSnap/README.md

-# Wandersnap
+# WanderSnap

-Wandersnap is a project made with C# Razor pages on which users can create adventures which are collections of photo's which the user made.
+WanderSnap is a project made with C# Razor pages on which users can create adventures which are collections of photo's which the user made.

 ## Requirements